gunnbr/openfl-documentation/command-line_tools/create_new_project.md

     </project>

-This is just the start, you can read more about the full project XML format here: [[Project XML Format||2.4.-Project-XML-Format]].
+This is just the start, you can read more about the full project XML format here: [Project XML Format](command-line_tools/project_files/xml_format.md).

 ### Haxe Project